Onix-Systems/python-monobank-client/README.md

 monobank_api_client

 ## Installation
-This framework is published at the TestPyPI, install it with pip:
+This framework is published at the PyPI, install it with pip:

-    py -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ monobank-api-client
+    pip install monobank-api-client

 ## Usage